IamRishavDas/Bablu-Bhai-The-Warrior/README.md

-# ActionGame
+# Bablu Bhai The Warrier
-A simple Action game using java
+A simple Action game using java Java Swing and java AWT

-1. First Simple JFrame And JPanel for the game
-2. Draw basic components using the paintComponent defined in JPanel

-public void paintCompoent(Graphics g){
-    super.paintComponent(g);
-    ...// drawing methods ...
-}

-Also, update the paintComponet() using the repaint() method.
-4. Game Loop --->
-    1. repaint() game loop
-    2. make a fps counter
-    3. visuals
-Now the sepearte game loop with different thread.

 # HitBox Added